 Business Case Pro-forma

 A number of Business Case pro formas have been developed based on the Better Business Cases guidance and can be accessed at the link below:

 These business case pro formas are for use when appraising smaller and more straightforward expenditure proposals, in general up to the value of £2 million.
 There are also templates for Strategic Outline Cases (SOC), Full Business Cases (FBC), contract extensions, office accommodation projects and proposals to engage an external resource.

 All sections of the pro forma should be completed, however they may be adapted and tailored to suit particular spending areas as desired.

 It is always vital to apply proportionate effort.
 The effort required to assess a small expenditure is very much less than that needed to justify a major programme, a new policy or a large project.

-Economics Branch recently conducted a number of Five Case Model awareness sessions across the Department and associated Arm’s Length Bodies, a copy of the presentation used across these sessions is available at the link below.
+Economics Branch conducted a number of Five Case Model awareness sessions across the Department and associated Arm’s Length Bodies, a copy of the presentation used across these sessions is available at the link below.

 At present there are two training products being delivered by DoF – an eLearning course (approx. 30 mins) which is a prerequisite to the webinar (approx. 4 hours).

 Access to both training courses for NI Civil Servants is available through LiNKS.